-The differences between expenditures in the original budget and the final budget were due to an increase in personal services, operating services and materials and supplies.
-The differences between revenues in the original budget and the final budget were due to an increase in ad valorem taxes and federal grant and a decrease in state revenue sharing.
+The differences between expenditures in the original budget and the final budget were due to an increase in personal services and decreases in operating services, materials and supplies and travel and other charges.
+The differences between revenues in the original budget and the final budget were due to an increase in ad valorem taxes and federal grant.